yusufsaka007/DostoevskyBot/README.md

 2. Interact with the Telegram bot using the predefined commands to capture screenshots and perform other monitoring tasks.

 ## Contributing
 We welcome contributions to enhance the functionality and security of DostoevskyBot.
 Please fork the repository and create a pull request with your improvements.
-I would like to add my own user GUI for mobile applications.
+I would like to add an original user GUI for mobile devices.
 If you would like to contribute to this project by building a simple user interface you may contact me.

 - **@yusufsaka007 on X.com**
 - **yusufsaka5481@gmail.com**